top of page

 Farmington Rd W, Accokeek, MD, USA

-In 1999, the Board of committee at that time, monks, and DC, Maryland and Virginia followers, under the leadership of the Phrakru Sujin decided to purchase a new place at 36 Farmington Rd, W. Accokeek, MD 20607 with 28 acres of land, a wide rectangular lawn, and including 1 house, 2 bedrooms, and 2 bathrooms.
-The total price was $430,000 with $117,500 down payment.
+In 1999, the temple’s board members, monks, and followers from across the DC, Maryland, and Virginia area decided to move to a larger location under the leadership of Phrakru Sujinpurchase.
+The temple thus relocated to 36 Farmington Rd, W. Accokeek, MD 20607.
+This 28 acre plot of land came with a wide rectangular lawn and a 2 bedroom, 2 bathroom house.
+The total cost of the property was $430,000 with a $117,500 down payment.
 The mortgage was paid off in December 2004.

-After moving into the new location, the temple renovated the main floor with 3 more rooms for the resident monks and another office room.
+After moving to this new location, the temple renovated the main floor, adding an office space and 3 more rooms for housing resident monks.

-In 2001 -2002, Phramaha Soonthorn Warasapho requested permission to extend the building to serve as a place for merit-making which provided more space for over 100 people and 2 additional bathrooms.
-The temple also renovated the basement by adding a meeting room with a library, dance and music classroom, and a storage room.
+Between 2001-2002, Phramaha Soonthorn Warasapho requested permission to extend the building to serve as a place for merit-making.
+This extension provided more space, allowing for occupancy over 100 people and adding 2 more bathrooms.
+The temple also renovated the basement, creating a meeting room with a library, a dance and music classroom, and a storage room.
 The project had a budget of $200,000.
-To save on construction expenses, Phrakru Sakda and Phramaha Prayut, the leadership of this renovation, installed and built electricity lines, hot-cold water lines, and 14 wooden gazebos with some help from other monks.
+To save on construction expenses, monks Phrakru Palad Sakda and Phramaha Prayut led the renovation, installing and building electricity lines, hot-cold water lines, and 14 wooden gazebos with help from other monks.

-In 2003, Phramaha Soonthorn Warasapho became the abbot and in 2004, Mrs. Suwatcharee Laiser became the executive chairman.
+In 2003, Phramaha Soonthorn Warasapho became the Abbot and in 2004, Mrs. Suwatcharee Laiser became the executive chairwoman.